-Yes, the struggle between gloom and glory against which the gospel writers wrote, pointing out the supremacy of Christ's call to compassion over John's "brood of vipers", continues today, and probably will until Christ's return.
+Yes, the struggle between the followers of John and the followers of Jesus, the conflict between perspectives of gloom and grace, that struggle against which the gospel writers wrote, pointing out the supremacy of Christ's call to compassion over John's "brood of vipers", continues today, and that struggle probably will continue until Christ's return.

 So, if John the Baptist was put in his place by the gospel authors, what was that place?
 If he was not as 'important' as Jesus, what then was his role, or can we dismiss him entirely?
 No, we can't.
-It is clear that the gospel authors understood John to be a prophet, proclaiming the coming of the messiah, the chosen One of God, and who ultimately recognized Jesus as being the very One whose coming he was called to proclaim.
-All of the gospel authors saw John as himself the fulfillment of prophecy, as the one who fulfilled the words of the prophet Isaiah, "a voice in the wilderness crying, prepare the way of the Lord."
+It is clear that the gospel authors understood John to be a prophet, proclaiming the coming of the Messiah, the chosen One of God, and who ultimately recognized Jesus as being the very One whose coming he was called to proclaim.
+All of the gospel authors saw John as himself being the very fulfillment of prophecy, as indeed the one who fulfilled the words of the prophet Isaiah, "a voice in the wilderness crying, prepare the way of the Lord."
 John the Evangelist even quotes John the Baptist as declaring himself to be that very voice, as being the one calling for the preparation of the way for the Lord, whom he would confirm as Jesus.